ssube/raycast_diffusion/README.md

 MultiDiffusion.
 The entire diffusion process is guided by the depth ControlNet, using the pixel depth from the 3D projection.

-The output of the diffusion model's UNet is captured at the final step or an earlier, intermediate step, and stored in a 3D volume.
-The latent voxels are projected into screen space for diffusion, then reprojected back into the 3D space.
+The denoised output samples from the last layer of diffusion model's UNet are captured after the final timestep or an earlier, intermediate step, and stored in a 3D volume.
+The latent voxels are projected into screen space texels for diffusion, then reprojected back into the 3D space for persistence and that volume is saved to disk.

 The number of diffusion steps that have been run on each voxel are stored along with the output latents.
-As additional images are generated, the existing latents are used to guide additional generation using a combination of inpainting and differential diffusion for soft inpainting with latent guidance.
+As additional images are generated, the existing latents are used to guide additional generation using a combination of inpainting and Differential Diffusion for soft inpainting with latent guidance at each step.

+Once the persistent latent volume has been fully diffused, it can be viewed in a modern web browser using the VAE decoder, without running the UNet.
+The performance of that method allows for multiple frames per second, but quality is lacking due to some of the problems noted below.

 ### Problems